What’s at Stake

-In 2011, the Environmental Protection Agency issued a permit for the project that illegally waived the need for the project to comply with several key air pollution standards.
-Since then, however, Avenal has chosen not to begin construction of the project even though by law the permit expired after 18 months.
+In 2011, the Environmental Protection Agency issued a permit for the project that illegally waived the need to comply with several key air pollution standards.
+Since then, Avenal has chosen not to begin construction of the project even though by law the permit expires after 18 months.
 In its latest move, executed without any public participation, EPA has now also waived the 18-month construction deadline, compounding the project’s failure to demonstrate that it will install state-of-the-art greenhouse gas controls and that it will not cause or contribute to the Valley’s ongoing air pollution problems.